 Skip to main content

-Overview of how to create changes in Overmind
+Overview of Changes in Overmind

 A change in Overmind represents any modification to your infrastructure that you want to analyze for impact and risk.
 This could be a Terraform deployment, a manual infrastructure update, or any other modification to your cloud resources.